-This page contains the most recent Procedures Manual for the Arizona Department of Transportation.Right of Way Group.
+This page contains the most recent Procedures Manual for the Arizona Department of Transportation.Right of Way Project Management Group.

-Plans Section (link is external)
+Right of Way Plan Manual (link is external)

 G.I.S.
 Mapping Assistance

 Identifying Highway Rights of Way (R/W) are a critical component of issuing permits.
 R/W could be owned by underlying landowners such as, but not limited to, BLM (Bureau of Land Management), USFS (United States Forest Service), and others.
 Permits may be required from the underlying landowner prior to obtaining an ADOT permit.
 The following links may assist you in determining land ownership.